-Get ready for the epic adventure inside the beautifully preserved home of our nation's 7th President at The Hermitage, Home of President Andrew Jackson.
+Get ready for the epic adventure inside the beautifully preserved home of our nation's 7th President at Andrew Jackson's Hermitage: Home of the People's President.
 The Hermitage holds one of the nation's most fascinating stories of early 19th century from the western frontier to the White House.
 Enjoy the 1,100 acres of original land owned by Andrew Jackson and learn about life during the 19th century.
 Each tour will also give guests the opportunity to discover many of the original buildings preserved from Jackson's time including: The First Hermitage, The Hermitage Garden, Alfred's Cabin, and much more.
+BOOK YOUR EXCLUSIVE PACKAGE.

 Slavery by Wagon Tour

 Jack Daniel Distillery

 The Jack Daniel Distillery invites guests to drop on by and hear the story of the oldest registered distillery in the United States.
 Enjoy a complete guided history of the distillery including a couple stories about Jack and his famous sour mash.
 The distillery is the place where Jack Daniel's Old No. 7 was originally created and continues to be made today.

 The Johnny Cash Museum